Interstate 580 (California): Tolls

-Express lanes

-High-occupancy toll (HOT) lanes along I-580 between Pleasanton and Livermore opened in February 2016.
+I-580 features High-occupancy toll (HOT) lanes along I-580 between Pleasanton and Livermore, which opened in February 2016.
 The eastbound express lanes stretch 12 mi between Hacienda Drive and North Greenville Road.
 The westbound express lanes extend an additional 2 mi west to San Ramon Road/Foothill Road.

-As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
+As of January 2026, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-Carpools, motorcycles, and clean air vehicles are not charged.
+Carpools and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply for a special FasTrak CAV tag.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

+Tolls are also collected for westbound traffic on the Richmond–San Rafael Bridge headed to San Rafael.
+All-electronic tolling is used on the bridge, and they can be paid by either a FasTrak transponder or license plate tolling.